Version: 1.0

 The number of elements in the credentials array MUST match the exact number of keys that the Wallet has provided via the proofs parameter of the Credential Request.

-notification_id is NOT supported.
+notification_id is NOT SUPPORTED.

 9. Deferred Credential Endpoint